If you want to carry on, let me know and I'll craft some questions just for you.

 ...those unexpected moments of being so proud of him that my throat closes up completely and I just want everyone to know how perfect he really is.

 The Swiss Alps in January along the railroad from Milan to Zurich look just like the mountains in Ouray.
 I so needed a "home" feeling then: we'd spent the trip from Florence sitting in the entry of the train car, by the bathroom, on our suitcases and the floor.
 There was no space inside the car; people were even sleeping in the aisles.
 We boarded at midnight, by eight I was hungry, thirsty, tired, freaking out about being away from the States--and the Beast--for 5 weeks.
 By the time the sun came up, a nice Italian family took pity on the crazy-looking American girl weeping and let me sit in their compartment.
 I could see the mountains of 'home' as we passed through them.
-It made me more homesick (and of course the weeping continued!) but it also comforted me.
+It made me more homesick (and of course the weeping continued!) but it also comforted me.3.
+You seem to get more out of music than simple entertainment--it seems to reach you at a deep level.
+Is that true?
+Do you have any recommendations to share?

 The streets of Florence seem to breathe history and shout their stories